TAXUEZJU/SAP_Notes/Start Automation Tool.md

 #### Other Reminders

 Some test cases may fail, sometimes it will pass if you run it again.

 There are several test cases which may fail due to system lock.
 Run them again half an hour later.
+Or you can use `sm12` in backend system to delete the lock.

 ###  Test Automation Report KPI